Pokémon: 1999–2000: Pokémania

 In North America, the debuting Pokémon franchise quickly rose to success.
-Red and Blue sold 200,000 copies in its first month.
 By December 1998, the Pokémon anime had become the highest-rated syndicated children's show during the weekdays.
 This attracted the attention of two media companies: Warner Bros., co-owner of The WB channel; and Saban Entertainment/Fox Family Worldwide, owners of the Fox Kids channel.
 A bidding war ensued between the parties, which was won by Warner Bros.
 On 13 February 1999, Pokémon launched on the Kids' WB national television block.
 The debut episode became the most watched premiere in Kids' WB's history.
-In European countries, the anime received similar levels of success.
-For example, in Germany, "a highly competitive kids market", Pokémon was purchased by RTL 2.
-The show's popularity bolstered the entire program block, more than tripling its viewers.
-Andrea Lang, RTL 2's editor of cartoons and children's programs, said: "We were speechless.
-We've never had a comparable success".
-By March 1998, half a year before Pokémons overseas launch, 499 million Pokémon cards had been produced.
-By March 1999, the total number of cards shipped reached 764 million.
-By March 2000, this figure would grow further to 4.255 billion cards, manufactured in both Japanese and American factories.

 By April 1999, there was a general consensus in the US that Pokémon had become a phenomenon and the newest children's fad.
 (Note: Attributed to multiple references:) By some, the fad was referred to as "Pokémania", (Note: Attributed to multiple references:) including journalists of Time and USA Today.
-In the US, severe scarcity occurred of Pokémon goods, especially Pokémon cards, causing companies to miss profits.
+In the US, severe scarcity of Pokémon goods occurred, especially Pokémon cards, causing companies to miss profits.
 A Milwaukee Journal Sentinel article, published on 3 August 1999, cited a Toys "R" Us manager as saying that a supply of 600 booster packs would last 24 hours.
 The CEO of one card distributor stated that they were "thousands of boxes behind" on orders.
 In the same article, a Wizards spokeswoman stated that more employees and printers had been hired to increase card production.
 However, near the end of the month, a different Wizards spokeswoman told The Washington Post that they had "exhausted most of the card-printing capacity of the United States".
 Similarly, USA Today reported in November 1999 that factories making Hasbro's Pokémon toys had expanded production by 20 times, but demand still exceeded supply.
-In Europe, scarcity of Pokémon merchandise also occurred.